 So, if you should not teach F.O.I.L. what should you use?
 The answer is simple, you should teach mathematics, not tricks.
 If a students happens to discover the F.O.I.L. method you applaud them and let them explain to you why it works.
 If they understand why, they will have no problem with advanced polynomial multiplication, because they discovered it and understand it.

 I teach the multiplication of polynomials using two methods, sometimes simultaneously, sometimes consecutively.
 I use algebra tiles so students can see the geometric connection, and I teach the distributive property.
 If you have not used algebra tiles in your classroom before, the time to start is NOW.
 Using algebra tiles is a hands-on method that reaches all students, and can easily challenge the top-learners as well in your classroom.
 You can purchase algebra tiles; however, they are kind of pricey.
-You can download some FREE algebra tiles here for your students in my FREE RESOURCE LIBRARY (the password will be sent to the email provided.)
+You can download some FREE Algebra Tiles HERE.
 They are available in color and as black-line versions to print on colored paper.

 In a different post I will cover how to teach with Algebra Tiles, but if you would like to get started today THESE TASK CARDS are a great addition to your classroom.